 Deadline nears to submit grant proposals to USA Equestrian Trust

 In 2011, the Trust granted nearly $200,000 to help fund 10 projects.
-Past recipients of grants include those doing equine health research, land conservation, and educational programs.
+Past recipients include those with programs focused on equine health research, land conservation and educational outreach.
 The Trust welcomes applications for need-based projects and encourages applicants to detail those in their applications.

 Funding available for grants includes approximately $70,000 reserved for Hunter and Jumper non-profit programs and activities in California and Nevada.
 Applicants for this fund should make clear their intention to apply for grants available from this specific reserve.

 The May 7 deadline marks the conclusion of the first of two grant periods in 2012, as USA Equestrian Trust’s board expanded the program this year.
 The second grant application period ends October 8.